mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 This process continues until all hash and leaf values in the segment have been exhausted.

-If there is a mismatch anywhere or an error resulting from applying an element to an MMR, the node should wipe all data and restart the PIBD process.
+If there is a mismatch anywhere or an error resulting from applying an element to an MMR, the node should log the cause of the issue, wipe all data and restart the PIBD process.
 (Note this would most likely be the result of an internal or implementation error.)

 #### Determining MMR Completion